Overview of How a Pooled Tip System Works, How to Set One Up, and Why It’s a Favorable Option In Your Restaurant

 - The ratio value of employees in the pool

-Both workers and employers benefit from a pool tip system.
+Both workers and employers benefit from a pooled tip system.
 Grogan shared that the list was too long to mention all the benefits, but some of the main ones include:

 - Encouraging far better teamwork